AkshanshChahal/AkshanshChahal.github.io/README.md

 My research interests lie in Machine Learning and its applications.
 I aim to help society and make an impact using ML & AI technologies.

 I love playing badminton and watching cricket.
+I also an avid music lover.
+One of my goals in near future is to compose music.

 My Github Profile is [github/AkshanshChahal](https://github.com/AkshanshChahal)